-In Missouri, in 2007, 16 sudden, unexpected infant deaths occurred in child care settings.
-Of those, two were determined to be child abuse fatalities.
-Of the remaining 14 infant deaths, two were diagnosed as illness/natural cause deaths, three SIDS, six suffocation, and three undetermined.
+In Missouri, 10 sudden, unexpected infant deaths occurred in child care settings in 2008.
+Of those, four were diagnosed as unintentional suffocation, four SIDS, one undetermined and one child abuse.

 Reducing the Risk of Sids

 In an updated policy statement published in Pediatrics in November 2005, the American Academy of Pediatrics (AAP) addressed several issues that have become relevant since they published a statement in 2000.